 1. You have to use this or that equipment

-Origins: There are a couple of reasons for this, one is that this is the camera they use or the type of gear the writer finds useful.
-As such, of course you should use it and like it.
+Origins: There are a couple of reasons for this.
+One is that the gear they recommend is the camera they use or the type of gear the writer finds useful.
+As such, of course, you too should use it and like it.
 This is magnified when the photographer has a deal with a camera manufacturer to promote their gear.

 There are also some common trends that you can see in the gear that people use for street photography which are…

-Truth: When you look at Saul Leiters work, or Nick Turpin’s “on the night bus” you can see that you don’t have to stick to wide angles and can use longer lenses for some interesting effects.
-Ones with have context but also focus on the individual.
+Truth: When you look at Saul Leiters work, or Nick Turpin’s “On the night bus” you can see that you don’t have to stick to wide angles and can use longer lenses for some interesting effects.
+Photos which have context but also focus on the individual.

 Origin: This is another often repeated statement that has legitimate origins.
 When you stick to one focal length, you get used to it and know roughly what your image will look like when you shoot photos.
 This includes separation as well as frame lines.

 The Truth: If you get used to one focal length, you may well find a different one provides you with a completely different perspective and outlook on the world.

 When you shoot 35mm all the time, switching to 50mm suddenly brings everything closer, whereas switching to 28mm suddenly leads to you finding extra elements being included in your images.